-MANPOWER INC. (d/b/a ManpowerGroup) INTERNET http://www.proxyvoting.com/man Use the Internet to vote your proxy.
+MANPOWER INC (d/b/a ManpowerGro Use the Internet to vote your proxy.
 Have your proxy card in hand when you access the web site.
 OR TELEPHONE 1-866-540-5760 Use any touch-tone telephone to vote your proxy.
 Have your proxy card in hand when you call.
-If you vote your proxy by Internet or by telephone, you do NOT need to mail back your proxy card.
-To vote by mail, mark, sign and date your proxy card and return it in the enclosed postage-paid envelope.
-Your Internet or telephone vote authorizes the named proxies to vote your shares in the same manner as if you marked, signed and returned your proxy card.

-q FOLD AND DETACH HERE q

-THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED IN THE MATTER DIRECTED HEREIN BY THE UNDERSIGNED SHAREHOLDER.
-IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED FOR PROPOSALS 1, 2, 3 AND 4.
-PROPOSALS 1, 2, 3 AND 4 ARE BEING PROPOSED BY MANPOWERGROUP.

-as Please mark your vo as indicated in this example 1.
-Election of Directors Nominees: FOR AGAINST ABSTAIN FO R AGAINST ABSTAIN 1.1 Jeffrey A. Joerres Ratification of Deloitte &amp; Touche LLP as auditors for 2012. independent 1.2 John R. Walter 4.
-Advisory vote to approve the compensation of our named on of our named 1.3 Marc J. Bolland executive officers.
-1.4 Ulice Payne, Jr. 2.
-Approval of a proposed amendment to the Amended and Restated Articles of Incorporation of Manpower Inc. to change the name of the corporation to ManpowerGroup Inc. r business as may properly Mark Here fc Change or Cc SEE REVER omments ] Signature Signature Date NOTE: Please sign as name appears h ereon.
-Joir nt owners should each sign.
-When gning as attorney, executor, administrator, tru stee or guardian, please g ive full title as suc ch.
+If you vote your proxy by Internet or by telephone, you do NOT need to your proxy card. mail back To vote by mail, mark, sign and date your proxy card and return it in the postage-paid envelope. enclosed Your Internet or telephone vote authorizes the named proxies to vot in the same manner as if you marked, signed and returned your pro q FOLD AN D DETACH HERE q ECTION IS MA DÉ, THIS PI THE MATTER DIRECTED HEREIN BY THE UNDERSIGN BE VOTED FOR PROPOSALS 1, 2, 3 AND 4.
+PROPOSAL ) 4 Please mark your was indicated in this example X 1.
+Election of Directors Nominees: FOR AGAINST ABSTAIN FOR A AGAINST ABS STAIN 1.1 Jeffrey A. Joerres 3.
+Ratification of Deloitte & Touche LLP as independent auditors for 2012.
+1.2 John R. Walter 4.
+Advisory vote to approve the compensation of our named 1.3 Marc J. Bolland executive officers.

+1.4 Ulice Payne, Jr.

+Approval of a proposed amendment to the Amended and Restated Articles of Incorporation of Manpower Inc. to change the name of the corporation to ManpowerGroup come before the meeting.

+Signature Signature Date NOTE: Please sign as name appears hereon.
+Joint owners should each sign.
+When signing as attorney, executor, administrator, trustee or guardian, please give full title as such.

+MANPOWER INC.

-MANPOWER INC. (d/b/a ManpowerGroup) Annual Meeting of Manpower Inc. Shareholders Wednesday, May 2, 2012 10:00 a.m.
+(d/b/a ManpowerGroup) Annual Meeting of Manpower Inc. Shareholders Wednesday, May 2, 2012 10:00 a.m.

 International Headquarters of Manpower Inc. 100 Manpower Place Milwaukee, Wisconsin